department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get/uploading-your-photo.md

 **To use your phone’s photo-scanning app:**
 1. Open the app and position your phone over your photo.
-2. Follow the instructions onscreen to scan your photo.
+2. Follow the on-screen instructions to scan your photo.
 3. Once you’re done scanning your photo, you can choose where to save it.
 Find the photo you want to upload.
 Then tap the share icon and choose how you want to upload your photo.

 </div>